Copenhagen-Alliance/copenhagen-alliance.github.io/specifications/versification/README.md

 1. Rules for Versification - a set of rules, expressed in JSON, to identify the versification scheme used in a given Scripture text.
 2. Documention describing the format for these rules and how to use them.
 3. Sample code for identifying the versification scheme for a text.

+These rules are derived from rules created by David Instone-Brewer at Tyndale House.